 This experiment is an investigation of chemical reactivity.
 Remember that science is about discovery, it is about investigating and finding out things that you don't really know much about and testing theories.
 However, sometimes things don't go according to plan and maybe then learning something new or it reveals the need for further work.
 Since chemistry is a practical experimental science, it is about planning and carrying out experiments and making observations that you then try to rationalise and explain in order to learn something that can be applied to other situations.
 This experiment normally requires careful experimental work, making good observations then careful analysis of the results to deduce information about the systems being studied.
-Since we are online, there is a presentation including a video that you will need to watch to make your observations etc.

 The experiment investigates the reactivity of some representative hydrocarbons towards the halogen bromine.
 It's a guided inquiry activity.
-Despite the fact that the answers to the questions that this experiment investigates are known in the scientific literature, there are aspects that may not be known to you (yet), and therefore, as far as you are concerned, this is a "research" activity.
+Despite the fact that the answers to the questions that this experiment investigates are known in the scientific literature, there are aspects that may not be known to you (yet), and therefore, as far as you are concerned, you can consider this is a "research" activity.
 One of the aims of the experiment is to help you develop better problem solving skills as you analyse the results and learn something from laboratory work.

 Remember that chemistry is about molecules and their properties.
-Chemists want to know what happens (and why) at the molecular level (e.g. reaction mechanisms): they are molecular engineers.
+Chemists want to know what happens (and why) at the molecular level (e.g. reaction mechanisms) : they are molecular engineers.
 Recall that molecular structure controls the function - the properties of that compound.
 This experiment is also an example of what can be described as a "structure - activity relationship" investigation.
+0

-As you should know from lectures, in general, hydrocarbons and especially alkanes, are fairly unreactive because they lack polar bonds since they only contain C and H atoms which have very similar electronegativities.
+As you should know from 351 & 353 lectures, in general, hydrocarbons and especially alkanes, are fairly unreactive because they lack polar bonds since they only contain C and H atoms which have very similar electronegativities.
 However, hydrocarbons are very important as chemical "feedstocks" (i.e. raw materials) as they are readily available from crude oil and they can be converted into other molecules containing more reactive functional groups, e.g. alkyl halides and then alcohols.

-You will be studying the reaction of a series of hydrocarbons: toluene, ethylbenzene, isopropylbenzene, t-butylbenzene, cyclohexane and cyclohexene, with bromine in order to assess the relative reactivity of these systems by observing how the colour of the solutions change.
+You will be studying the reaction of a series of hydrocarbons : toluene, ethylbenzene, isopropylbenzene, t-butylbenzene, cyclohexane and cyclohexene, with bromine in order to assess the relative reactivity of these systems by observing how the colour of the solutions change.
 Note that bromine is a dark red or brown liquid whereas most simple hydrocarbons and alkyl halides are colourless.
-In your report, you will need to interpret the observed relative rates in terms of the structure the hydrocarbon substrate - in order to do this you will likely need to do some background research on the reactions of hydrocarbons with bromine - use the references provided as a starting point.
-We suggest you start to work on the report template before the laboratory period.
-You should have completed parts 1-4 before the laboratory session.

-The report template is structured to help guide you through the process of result analysis and reaching conclusions.
+In your report, you will need to interpret the observed relative rates in terms of the structure the hydrocarbon starting material - in order to do this you will likely need to do some background research on the reactions of hydrocarbons with bromine.
+Use the references provided as a starting point.
+You should start to work on the report template before the laboratory period.
+You should complete parts 1-4 of the report template before the laboratory session and before attempting the pre-laboratory quiz.
+Note that the report template is structured to help guide you through the process of result analysis and reaching conclusions.